acumos/portal-marketplace/docs/user-guides/portal-user/marketplace/marketplace-intro.rst

 User has two option to filter catalogs.

-1. Selecting ‘All Catalogs, user can able see all public catalog models in the marketplace
+1. Selecting **All Catalogs** , user can able see all public catalog models in the marketplace
-2. Selecting ‘My Favorite Catalogs’ user can see only favorite catalog models in the marketplace
+2. Selecting **My Favorite Catalogs** , user can see only favorite catalog models in the marketplace

 	.. image:: ../images/portal/marketplace_filtering_by_catalogs.png
 		:width: 75%